Memory can be a funny thing. It changes over time. People change, times change, interpretations change, what we consider important changes.

 Today, there is increasingly an effort to memorialize those who have been forgotten in the past.
 This includes memorials to women, those on the home front, and the telling of stories of slavery and African American soldiers.
 No longer are cities, states, and organizations scared of telling the true horrors of war and what it was like for those outside the sphere of battle.
 While this movement has not proven universally popular, it is one that will continue, particularly as further scholarship develops these previously unknown stories.

-What I have gathered below is a listing of materials related to Civil War monuments and memorials.
+What I have gathered below is a listing of materials related to Civil War monuments, memorials, and memory.
 These works are often from academic presses and may have a scholarly bent.
 Some of these titles tackle head on the controversy of Civil War memorials while others are concerned with cataloging memorials by state or battlefield.

 While I do own quite a few of these titles, I have not reviewed all of them.
 If I have included them I feel they are appropriate to the subject and worthy of your consideration.

 Please note, the intent of this bibliography is not to take sides or promote an ideology, but rather it is to provide you, the reader, with resources allowing you to better understand the topic.
 Titles that appear to be intentionally inflammatory are excluded.